rlucioni/nfl/README.md

 - TD distance distance distribution by team
 - Team red zone percentage (TD or FG)
 - Team yard totals by week
+- Synthesize a timestamp for each play, plot play start yards over time?